Ask about your AWS environment over MCP

 Built by base2Services

-The access layer we are building so AI agents can work with AWS operations the safe way, read-only, signed in as a person, answering from live data.
+The MCP we are building so AI agents can work with AWS operations the safe way, read-only against AWS, signed in as a person and answering from live data.

 base2Services is an AWS Advanced Consulting Partner specialising in platform engineering and managed AWS operations.
-The AI Access Layer is how we are bringing AI to the way we run AWS.
+Infrastructure Lens is the engine our engineers run your AWS operations with, and this MCP is its interface.
 If you would rather not run it yourself, the team that built it can stand it up in front of your operations.

 AWS Advanced Consulting Partner